jiahueic/terraform/Readme.md

 1. Associate subnet to route table
 2. Specify CIDR block that can access a gateway

+Network interface - attach EC2 instance in a subnet

+For you to have a public IP address via Elastic IP, your VPC/subnet needs to have an Internet Gateway

+Need to wait for 2/2 checks to pass, only then user-data is fully executed

 - .terraform folder is created when we initialize any plugins
 - terraform.tfstate keeps track of all resources created